evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/ContractExecutionFailedError.md

 > **code**: `number`

-Error code, analogous to the code in JSON RPC error.
+Error code (-32004), a non-standard extension for this specific error.

 #### Inherited from